dinhhung2512/Archon/README.md

   - Can interrupt lower priority blocks (toggleable)
   - Compatible with HDPool mining (directly, without the use of HDProxy or another program)
   - Compatible with BurstNeon, Foxy-X, Nogrod/goburstpool, HPool and BATS pool software
-  - Compatible with BHD, Burst and Boom wallet software for solo mining
+  - Compatible with BHD, LHD, Burst and Boom wallet software for solo mining
+    - *For BHD/LHD, using an encrypted wallet may require unlocking the wallet before mining is commenced.*
   - [Customizable per-chain settings](#all-configuration-options-for-poc-chains):
     - Dynamic Deadlines (auto adjust for network difficulty based on total plot capacity) with customisable submit probability
     - Target deadline (for the entire chain)